episerver/content-b2b-reference/README.md

 You will need the following running locally:
 - A local developer or cloud Optimizely B2B Commerce instance.
 - Net 6 SDK is required to use visual studio.
 Runtime may be sufficient to run the application alone.
-- Node JS
+- Node JS 14+
 - Docker (Mac/Linux)
 - Sql Server (Windows)

 ## Introduction
 This repository is a sample integration between Content Cloud and B2B Commerce.
+It is meant to show how to create a content cloud site as the front end for a Optimizely B2B commerce instance.
+This repository requires a working instance of B2B commerce cloud.
+Please look <a src="https://docs.developers.optimizely.com/commerce/v1.2.0-b2b-commerce/docs/b2b-commerce-cloud-environment-setup-for-developers">here</a> on how to create a local instance of B2B commerce or you can use your cloud instance.
+When running the setup script it will create a local instance of content cloud by performing the following actions

+1. Install node dependencies
+2. Webpack the scripts
+3. Create the stylesheets
+4. Build the solution
+5. Create the database
+6. Update the connectionstrings
+7. When starting the site, the sample content will be imported which contains the site structure of the site.

+After developing locally you can push your code to content cloud through the deployment api <a src="https://docs.developers.optimizely.com/digital-experience-platform/v1.2.0-dxp-cloud-services/docs/deploy-using-powershell">here<a>.
+If you would like to deploy to your own <a src="https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-windows-servers">server</a> or <a src="https://docs.developers.optimizely.com/content-cloud/v12.0.0-content-cloud/docs/deploying-to-azure-webapps">cloud instance</a>.

 ![Integration Overview Diagram](https://github.com/episerver/content-b2b-reference/blob/main/diagram.png?raw=true)